Teun/SnappetChallenge/README.md

 ## Extra
  - Default credentials: User **Admin** Password **$naPPe1**
- - I also did a video explaning the code here: https://youtu.be/Tve9RwECQBA (7 mins)
+ - I also did a video explaining the code here: https://youtu.be/Tve9RwECQBA (7 mins)
  - Custom Seeder implemented, called at *Nicollas.Web.Program.cs*, Implemented at *Nicollas.SqlServer.NicollasDbInitializer.cs* looking for seeders that implement the *ISeeder* at *Nicollas.SqlServer.Seeders*
  - the SqLite database was uploaded together in this repository to make it faster to test.
 If wanted, you can delete the file **snappet.db**, the system will detect the change and recreate and seed the database after restart.
- - you can maually recreate the database running `Update-Database` on Package Manager Console with default project set to *Nicollas.SqlServer*
+ - you can manually recreate the database running `Update-Database` on Package Manager Console with default project set to *Nicollas.SqlServer*
  - The wwwroot was included in the git to make it faster to test, but you can rebuild the application running `npm Install` and then `ng build` inside the folder *Nicollas.Web/Angular*